tdewin/best-practices-guide/resource_planning/sizing_a_backup_proxy.md

 ## How Many VMs per Job?

+* For per job backup files: 30 VMs per job
+* For per VM backup files: 300 VMs per job

-Best practice is to add 20-50 VMs to a job (30 VMs at about 1000-2000 VMs; 50 VMs at 5000 VMs).
-With enabled per VM chains larger jobs can be considered.
-But think about that some of the tasks within a job are still sequential processes.
+Consider that some tasks within a job are still sequential processes.
 For example a merge process that write the oldest incremental file into the full file is started after the last VM finishes backup processing.
 If you split the VMs into multiple jobs these background